Code-Institute-Submissions/second-milestone-project-1/README.md

 As any one of the users, he/she would be interested in finding information about the following

+- Crime rates recorded based on Year,Provinces and a specific Crime type
 - Total crimes reported per 100,000 inhabitants for each year or collectively.
 - From all the crimes reported which crime has the highest record reported.
 - Total crime in each province of Canada.